 When using SpecFlow NuGet packages prior to SpecFlow 2.4.1, Visual Studio sometimes does not recognize that a feature file has changed.
 To generate the code-behind file, you therefore need to rebuild your project.
-We recommend using SpecFlow 2.4.1 or higher, where this is no longer an issue.
+We recommend upgrading your SpecFlow NuGet package to 2.4.1 or higher, where this is no longer an issue.

 Code-behind files not generating at compile time

 When using the classic project system, the previous MSBuild target may no longer located at the end of your project.
 NuGet ignores entries added manually.
 NuGet places the MSBuild imports at the end.
 However, the